 “There is a way that seems right to a man, but its end is the way of death” (Proverbs 14:12).
 Actually, there are seemingly infinite ways that seem right to people!
 If they make the wrong choice—following human ideas instead of God’s way—they are in danger of missing out on salvation.

 Since Adam’s sin about 6,000 years ago, human beings have essentially been allowed to go their own way under the subtle influence of Satan, called the “god of this age” (2 Corinthians 4:4).
 People form their own religions; their own educational, social and political systems.
 The lesson to be learned is that any way other than God’s way has led to every ill, unhappiness, grief, frustration, suffering and—eventually—to death.

-God not saving all now
+God is not saving all people now

 The Bible teaches a fact almost unbelievable in the light of church tradition—that God has not set His hand to save the world now!
 We have been living in the age of Satan’s reign over the earth and its inhabitants.
 God has allowed Satan to rule this present evil age (2 Corinthians 4:4; Galatians 1:4; 1 John 5:19; Revelation 12:9).

 Another biblical fact is that during this present time of Satan’s rule, it is simply not given to most to fully understand God’s truth.
 Ask the question: Why, really, did Jesus speak in parables?
 Most believe it was in order to make His teachings clearer.
 But that’s not what Christ Himself said.